AlexTISYoung/snipar/docs/output files.rst

 .. _pgs_effects:

 The :ref:`pgs.py <pgs.py>` script can be used to compute the direct and population effects of the PGS along with the non-transmitted coefficients (NTCs).
+By default, the script will fit both a one-generation model (regression of phenotype onto proband PGS alone, which estimates the population effect of the PGS) and a two-generation model (regression of phenotype onto proband, paternal, and maternal PGS; or proband and combined parental PGS).

+When this is done, the script will write a file with suffix 1.effects.txt for the results of one-generation analysis, and 2.effects.txt for the results of two-generation analysis.
+The output includes the estimated intercept and covariate coefficients for the regression as well as the PGS effect estimates.

-When this is done, the script will write a file with suffix effects.txt.
-This file has three columns: the first gives the name of the column of the input PGS file (i.e. proband, paternal, maternal, population), the second gives the corresponding regression coefficient, and the third gives the standard error.
-For example, if your PGS file has columns proband, paternal, maternal, then the first row in the effects file contains the estimate of the direct effect (regression coefficient on proband PGS when controlling for paternal and maternal PGS), the second row contains the estimate of the paternal NTC, the third row contains the estimate of the maternal NTC, and the final row contains an estimate of the population effect.
+This file has three columns: the first gives the name of the regression coefficient (i.e. direct_effect, population_effect, etc.), the second gives the corresponding regression coefficient, and the third gives the standard error.
+For example, in the two-generation analysis, if your PGS file has columns proband, paternal, maternal, then the effects file contains the estimate of the direct effect (regression coefficient on proband PGS when controlling for paternal and maternal PGS), the maternal NTC, and the paternal NTC.

 PGS effects sampling covariance
 -------------------------------
 .. _pgs_vcov:

-The :ref:`pgs.py <pgs.py>` script can be used to compute the direct and population effects of the PGS along with the non-transmitted coefficients (NTCs).
-When this is done, the script will write a file with suffix vcov.txt in addition to the file with suffix effects.txt (described above).
-This file contains the sampling variance-covariance matrix of the estimated effects from fitting the 'full model', i.e. from fitting proband and parental PGS jointly (along wih the sibling PGS if included); in other words, the sampling variance-covariance matrix of all the estimated effects except the population effect, which is estimated in a separate regression.
-If (k+1) effects (including the population effect) are estimated and output in the :ref:`effects file <pgs_effects>`, then this file will be a k x k matrix giving the sampling variance-covariance matrix of the first k effects in  the :ref:`effects file <pgs_effects>` (excluding the population effect).
+The :ref:`pgs.py <pgs.py>` script will write a file with suffix vcov.txt in addition to the file with suffix effects.txt (described above).
+This file contains the sampling variance-covariance matrix of the regression coefficients.